docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Layers
 ================================================================================

-`AEGP_GetLayerStreamValue <#_bookmark634>`__ is used to access the parameters like anchor point and position, native to almost all layers in AE.
-Use IsStreamLegal to allow you to determine if that stream type is offered on that layer.
+``AEGP_GetLayerStreamValue`` is used to access the parameters like anchor point and position, native to almost all layers in AE.

+Use ``IsStreamLegal`` to allow you to determine if that stream type is offered on that layer.

 ----

 Masks
 ================================================================================

-Since a layer can have multiple masks, access the masks using `AEGP_GetLayerMaskByIndex <#_bookmark660>`__.
+Since a layer can have multiple masks, access the masks using ``AEGP_GetLayerMaskByIndex`` from :ref:`aegps/aegp-suites.AEGP_MaskSuite6`.

 Masks don't have streams like layers do; they get their own enumeration.
-Access their streams using `AEGP_GetNewMaskStream <#_bookmark630>`__.
+Access their streams using ``AEGP_GetNewMaskStream`` from :ref:`aegps/aegp-suites.AEGP_StreamSuite5`.

 ----